niloyKGhosh/personal-website-v2/README.md

 # 🚨 Using this as a template

 <strong>I love to keep my site open-source.
-However, if you are using this site as a template, I would very much appreciate if you give me proper credit and attribution by linking back to </strong>[niloy.io](https://niloy.io). ❤️
+However, if you are using this code for your site, I would very much appreciate if you give me proper credit and attribution by linking back to </strong>[repo](https://github.com/niloyKGhosh/personal-website-v2). ❤️